AI Use Cases/Manufacturing

 Why Generic Tools Fail

 Generic CRM churn models fail because they ignore Manufacturing-specific behaviors.
 Standard tools don't understand that a 30-day gap in orders during Q4 planning differs fundamentally from a gap during production ramp-up.
 They miss that customers consolidating suppliers (a leading churn indicator) often show this pattern in work order frequency or BOM complexity before explicitly communicating it.
 Off-the-shelf solutions treat all industries identically, missing the operational rhythms and financial pressures unique to manufacturing partnerships.
+Most of the vendors pitching a fix this quarter are selling a repackaged SaaS churn dashboard with a manufacturing label on it, not a system built on your ERP data - and the fallback most teams reach for instead, hiring another analyst to stitch the reports together by hand, adds payroll to a data problem rather than solving it.

 The AI Solution